Deploy with Confidence

 Deployment Flow

-2. Build: GitLab Runner builds Nuxt 4 app (pnpm build)
+2. Build: GitLab Runner builds Nuxt 4 app (creates .output/)

-5. Manual Approval: Developer reviews staging site, clicks "Deploy to Production" in GitLab UI
+3. Manual Approval: Developer clicks "Deploy" in GitLab UI

 Pipeline Stages